HBO Max: The 40 Best TV Shows to Watch

 Barry (2018- )

 In Barry's opening scene, SNL alum Bill Hader casually leaves a hotel room that contains a dead body.
 The actor plays hitman Barry Berkman, who isn't happy with life or his unconventional profession, but his path is altered when he travels to Los Angeles and gets roped into performing in an acting class.
 Barry features plenty of violence and a deeply troubled protagonist, leaning into the "dark" part of its dark comedy designation.
-But it's also really funny, and it's getting a third season in April.
+But it's also really funny, and there are three seasons to binge.
 At the very least, you'll want to tune in for truly great scenes between Hader and his acting teacher, played by Henry Winkler.

 The Baby (2022)